xraypy/xraylarch/doc/xafs/xafsft.rst

 .. _xafs_fig7:

    Figure 7.
 Fourier Transform windows.
-On the left, a comparison of Kaiser-Bessel, Sine, and Gaussian windos with the same parameters is shown.
+On the left, a comparison of Kaiser-Bessel, Sine, and Gaussian windows with the same parameters is shown.
 On the right, the effect of ``dx`` is shown for the Kaiser-Bessel window, and a closer comparison to a Gaussian window is made.